8 months, but 10 years, A Short Story on an Inconspicuous Path to Overcoming Addiction

 On How it Takes a Village

 Last Friday was my birthday.
-Before the invention of Facebook and smart phone, my family would always call.
-I would get a few cards in the mail from family, in-laws and old friends.
+Before the invention of Facebook and smartphones, my family would always call.
+I would get a few cards in the mail from family, in-laws, and old friends.
 It felt very special.

-For the past 12 years-ish, it is an avalanche of birthday greetings on social media, text and messenger apps.
+For the past 12 years or so, it has been an avalanche of birthday greetings on social media, text, and messenger apps.
 The calls and cards are nearly gone.
 Times have shifted.
 It is very nice, but it does not feel as authentic.
 Quantity does not trump quality.

 Every handful of people takes some extra time to write a few lines about how happy they are for me, or how they see my pictures and it looks like I’m doing so well.
 It is kind of them to put in the effort to reach out and say something specific to me.
 However, I realized last week that they are only seeing the façade that social media unwittingly enforces.

-We’ve all fallen prey to believing what we see, forgetting that as humans we aren’t capturing painful moments with our cameras; or putting out the dirty laundry for the world to see.
-Social media platforms are full of the good times, the beautiful moments, platitudes of gratitude, showcasing political affiliations, hating on articles or something that happened to you, asking for prayers for a situation, etc.
+We’ve all fallen prey to believing what we see, forgetting that as humans we aren’t capturing painful moments with our cameras or putting out the dirty laundry for the world to see.
+Social media platforms are full of the good times, the beautiful moments, platitudes of gratitude, showcasing political affiliations, reacting to articles, asking for prayers for a situation, etc.

 But how many people are being truly real?
 How many people do you see wear their heart on their sleeves or share with the world how they are suffering with personal issues?
 Or tell the world their worries about their loved ones (outside of disease or death)?

-I’ve used my blog in the past to communicate more heart wrenching stories.
+I’ve used my blog in the past to communicate more heart-wrenching stories.
 Honest truths about things I suffer with and unpleasant things that have happened.
-Most who read it thank me for being open because it helps them to realize we are all alike and suffer similarly.
-Some others question how I can possibly put it all out there?
+Most who read it thank me for being open because it helps them realize we are all alike and suffer similarly.
+Some others question how I can possibly put it all out there.
 I’ve even been accused of being too negative on my blogs.

 Yikes.
 You can’t win.